amartinhuertas/amartinhuertas.github.io/menu2.md

 **An appealing alternative to circumvent this issue are the so-called embedded {{fe}} methods \citep{Badia2018,burman_cutfem_2015,Schillinger2015} (a.k.a. unfitted or immersed boundary methods).** The usage of embedded discretisation schemes drastically reduces the geometrical constraints imposed on the meshes to be used for discretization.
 Meshes do not require to be body-fitted, allowing one to simulate problems in complex domains using structured meshes (see Fig.[3c](#fig_fitted-vs-unfitted)). **This salient property is indeed essential for large-scale computations, since the generation of unstructured meshes in parallel and their partition using graph-partitioning techniques scale poorly \citep{chevalier_pt-scotch_2008} and in many cases require human intervention.** Embedded discretisation methods are thus highly appealing, among others, for problems posed on complex geometries, and/or for which tracking evolving interfaces or growing domains in time is impractical using body-fitted meshes; see Fig.[1](#fig_am_macro).

+\label{fig_fitted-vs-unfitted}
 @@im-100
 ![](/assets/figures/figure3_unified.png)
 *Figure 3: Body-fitted vs. unfitted meshes. (a) Computational domain. (b) Body-fitted mesh. (c) Unfitted Cartesian mesh.*
 @@

 In an embedded formulation, the geometry is still provided explicitly in terms of a boundary representation  (e.g., a STL mesh) or implicitly via a level-set function.
 It requires mesh cutting techniques that perform the intersection between the background mesh and the surface description (implicit or explicit). **However, the complexity of this process is significantly lower than the one underlying an unstructured mesh generator.** It is a cell-wise task, and the cell partitions are not used for discretisation but only integration purposes.
-At the end of the process, we have interior, exterior, and $*$cut cells$*$.
+At the end of the process, we have interior, exterior, and cut cells.

 ##### The aggregated unfitted finite element method (AgFEM)